mattzeunert/mattzeunert.github.io/_posts/2016-07-20-proxy-symbol-tostring.md

 p + " world!"
 {% endhighlight %}

-Looking up the chracter works fine, but then I get an error:
+Looking up the character works fine, but then I get an error:

 ```
 First character:  H